raoul2000/fs-explorer/doc/types.md

 ## Overview

-Each item is a directory or a regular file, that's the **base type**.
-On top of it, a **custom type** can be configured so to bring extra meaning to items.
+Each object handled by the system is a directory or a regular file, that's the **base type**.
+On top of it, a **custom type** can be configured to bring extra meaning to an object.

 ## Selectors

-To configure a *custom type* for a given item, you must describe this item in terms of **selectors** : when all selectors configured for a type match an item, then the type is assigned to the item.
+To configure a *custom type* for a given object, you must describe this object in terms of **selectors** : when all selectors configured for a type match an object, then the type is assigned to the object.

-All items are descibed by following properties :
+All objects are descibed by following properties :

 - **name** : the name of the file or directory
 - **path** : the absolute path of the file or directory.
 Its format depends on the underlying file system (Windows/Unix)